vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-admission-control.md

 specific resources should conform to.

-Administrators specify `ConstraintTemplate` resources which are templates with overridable variable placeholders that can be re-used by end-users.
+Administrators specify `ConstraintTemplate` resources which are templates with variable placeholders that can be re-used by end-users.
 For example, to specify a `ConstraintTemplate` that allows a user to specify some required labels, the following could be applied:

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1beta1